 - Everything you need to know about drift in machine learning

 - Common drift metrics

 Why is concept drift so hard to detect?

 It takes time – Based on the definition of concept drift, you would need examples of records that contain both the input X and output Y. For example, people’s behavior changed slowly over the course of the COVID lockdown.
-Collecting the information and detecting the change is not necessarily straightforward because the changes happened steadily over a long period–and it’s not always easy to identify a steady change when you’re also seeing new trends and fluctuations.
+Collecting the information and detecting the change is not necessarily straightforward because the changes happened steadily over a long period–and it’s not always easy to identify a steady change when you also see new trends and fluctuations.
 This problem is made worse when Y values (the labels) can only be collected after a very long feedback delay that can last for days, weeks, or even months.

 Conditional distribution change – Other types of drift can be spotted by noticing a statistical change in one specific univariate or multivariate distribution.
 With concept drift, we can’t look at only a single distribution.
 We have to examine the conditional distribution of Y given X. In an LTV use case, this could mean that while the “makeup” of site visitors remains the same as does their on-site behavior, new competitors in the market could lead to a different potential value for each visitor.
-Another example of concept drift would be a general-purpose search engine that leverages text classification methods to understand user queries will need to know when trends or current events are influencing the meaning of different phrases.
-For example, after the COVID outbreak, the engine will need to give completely different answers to the question “What is corona?”
+Another example of concept drift would be a general-purpose search engine that leverages text classification methods to understand user queries and will need to know when trends or current events are influencing the meaning of different phrases.
+For example, after the COVID outbreak, the engine will need to give completely different answers to the question, “What is corona?”.

 Approaches to concept drift detection

 Performance degradation – Seeing your performance go downhill is the most naive and obvious approach to identifying concept drift.
 While all concept drifts will result in performance degradation, the ability to determine that the cause is concept drift depends on the availability and latency of actuals.